NearDeFi/bos-gateway-template/README.md

 ### Prerequisites

-The first step is to install Rust and system dependencies More info here [here](https://tauri.app/v1/guides/getting-started/prerequisites).
+The first step is to install Rust and system dependencies.
+More info here [here](https://tauri.app/v1/guides/getting-started/prerequisites).

 ### Building